 March 17, 2023

-CHP’s summer reading program is coming back with in-person book fairs for kids at selected CHP apartment communities in Virginia.
+The summer reading program at Community Housing Partners is coming back with in-person book fairs for kids at selected CHP apartment communities in Virginia and Maryland.
 The program offers free books, snacks, and art activities to children and youth, as well as the opportunity to read and listen to stories.
 2023 is going to be extra special, as it marks five years of CHP Reads!

 To celebrate the CHP Reads! initiative’s fifth birthday, CHP is offering the program to grandparents living in some of CHP’s senior communities.
 For children, sharing reading with a grandparent develops key life skills and social and communication abilities.